 2. Service Exclusively From The East Coast

-PLAY flies from five airports in the U.S. and Canada — Washington Dulles, Baltimore, New York Stewart, Boston Logan, and Toronto Hamilton — to more than 30 European destinations.
-Living in the Midwest, of course I’d love for there to be a closer airport serviced by PLAY.
+PLAY Air flies from five airports in the U.S. and Canada — Washington Dulles, Baltimore, New York Stewart, Boston Logan, and Toronto Hamilton — to more than 30 European destinations.
+Living in the Midwest, of course, I’d love for there to be a closer airport serviced by PLAY.
 While it was still cheaper to make our way to Baltimore and fly with them, it added a bit to the planning process.
 We ended up using it as an opportunity to spend Memorial Day weekend in Washington, D.C. with family before flying to Europe.
+Some compromise is expected with a budget airline.

 “PLAY operates a hub-and-spoke model, a strategic decision using Iceland’s central location between our destinations,” said PLAY CEO Birgir Jónsson.
 “With a stopover in Iceland, we collect passengers from across the East Coast and other European destinations in Iceland for a short, easy connection, which enables us to fill flights and keep our prices low.”